mdhiggins/sickbeard_mp4_automator/README.md

 Manual Script Usage
 --------------
 To run the script manually, simply run the manual.py file and follow the prompts it presents.
-If you wish to run it via the command line (good for batch operations) follow this format
+If you wish to run it via the command line (good for batch operations) follow this format.
+If your autoProcess.ini specifies an output_directory this will move the final result to that dir.
+If you do not want the converted/tagged file to be moved add the -nomove flag at the very end._

 Newly added is the ability to let the program guess the movie or TV information.
 If you would like you can use the -guess flag to target a directory structure and convert and/or tag